AdobeDocs/marketo.en/help/marketo/product-docs/crm-sync/microsoft-dynamics-sync/sync-setup/microsoft-dynamics-2013-on-premises/step-3-of-3-connect-marketo-and-dynamics-2013-on-premises.md

 ---
 unique-page-id: 3571819
-description: Step 3 of 3: Connect Marketo and Dynamics (2013 On-Premises) - Marketo Docs - Product Documentation
+description: Step 3 of 3 -Connect Marketo and Dynamics (2013 On-Premises) - Marketo Docs - Product Documentation
-title: Step 3 of 3: Connect Marketo and Dynamics (2013 On-Premises)
+title: Step 3 of 3 -Connect Marketo and Dynamics (2013 On-Premises)
 ---

 # Step 3 of 3: Connect Marketo and Dynamics (2013 On-Premises) {#step-of-connect-marketo-and-dynamics-on-premises}